edmundpf/nuxt_express_jwt_crud/README.md

 		* Select option (3) and set up your key
 	* You'll need to add an admin user to access the web app
 		* Select option (4) to create an admin account
+	* Your secret keys and admin passwords are encrypted via bcrypt by default
 	* If you added or removed any schema in the *data_api/models* folder, you'll need to configure the database schema
 		* Select option (2) to configure your database schema
 		* **DO NOT** rename or edit the *userAuth* or *secretKey* schema.
 These are essential for your admin access and could break the web app and API if they are renamed/edited.